DNS Lookup

 DNS records lookup is a fundamental concept in networking education and training.
 Students and professionals often use our tool to practice and understand DNS operations.

 Note: If your DNS records are incorrect, your website might not load properly, emails could go missing, or your online services might not work as they should.
-That’s why it is essential to check your DNS records, for which our DNS record lookup tool is here to help.
+That’s why it is essential to check your DNS records, for which our tool is here to help.

 How to Lookup DNS on Windows?

-DNS lookup on Windows is a straightforward process that allows you to retrieve information about domain names and their associated IP addresses.
+Checking DNS records on Windows is a straightforward process that allows you to retrieve information about domain names and their associated IP addresses.
 Here's how you can do it:

 a) Use Command Prompt